Case study · solo product

 - A reviewer step that flags any AI-generated program that drifts outside the recommended ranges (volume, intensity, frequency, exercise selection diversity).

-- A way to hold the AI accountable when it gets creative — the AI proposes, the schema disposes.
+- A way to hold the AI accountable when it gets creative.
+The AI proposes, the schema disposes.

 This is the part of the app I'm proudest of.
 It's the reason "AI fitness app" isn't a slur in the LiftIQ context.